-"Exposure to silica can be deadly, and limiting that exposure is essential.
-Every year, many exposed workers not only lose their ability to work, but also to breathe.
+"Exposure to silica can be deadly and limiting that exposure is essential.
+Every year, many exposed workers not only lose their ability to work but also breathe.
 This proposal is expected to prevent thousands of deaths from silicosis – an incurable and progressive disease – as well as lung cancer, other respiratory diseases, and kidney disease.
-Workers affected by silica are fathers, mothers, sisters and brothers lost to entirely preventable illnesses.
+Workers affected by silica are fathers, mothers, sisters, and brothers lost to entirely preventable illnesses.
 We're looking forward to public comment on the proposal."

 -Dr. David Michaels Assistant Secretary of Labor for Occupational Safety and Health

 The Occupational Safety and Health Administration (OSHA) in the United States recently released a proposed rule - Notice of Proposed Rulemaking (NPRM) for Occupational Exposure to Respirable Crystalline Silica.